MukurtuCMS/mukurtudocs/docs/source/migration/MigrationCredentials.md

 Before you can run the migration, you will need to collect database credentials from your Mukurtu 3 site.
 We recommend doing this in advance of migration and recoding this information somewhere accessible so you can copy and paste it into your new Mukurtu 4 site when prompted.

-The following database settings and credentials are required:
+You will need to preapre the following database settings and credentials.
 - Database type
 - Database host
 - Database name